tatumio/tatum-php/docs/Api/BlockchainAddressesApi.md

 Check whether a blockchain address is assigned to a virtual account

-<p><b>1 credit per API call</b></p> <p>Check whether a blockchain address with the specified cryptocurrency is registered within Tatum and is assigned to a virtual account (that is, whether this blockchain address is a deposit address associated with the virtual account).</p> <p>If the blockchain address is assigned to a virtual account, information about this account is returned.
-Otherwise, an error message is returned.</p>
+**1 credit per API call**

+ Check whether a blockchain address with the specified cryptocurrency is registered within Tatum and is assigned to a virtual account (that is, whether this blockchain address is a deposit address associated with the virtual account).

+ If the blockchain address is assigned to a virtual account, information about this account is returned.
+Otherwise, an error message is returned.

 ### Example